bkellerlab/molecularRotationalGrids/README.md

 ```
 python -m scripts.generate_grid -N 45 -a cube3D
 ```

+To summarize, required flags are:

+`-N` followed by the integer giving the number of points in a rotation grid

+`-algorithm` followed by the name of one of six provided algorithms (ico, cube3D, cube4D, randomQ, randomE, systemE)

 User can specify additional optional flags to get additional outputs

+`--recalculate` to overwrite the previously saved grid with identical parameters if it exists

 `--statistics` to get more information about grid properties